Home Therapy Fee calculator

 $

-Net per session after contracted rate.
-Look at your last 3 months of EOBs.
+Net after contracted rate.
+Check last 3 months of EOBs.

 Required private-pay rate $0